Laura Nyro, ‘Stoney End’ (Seattle bootleg, 1971)

 But those covers invariably dragged the songs down into radio-friendliness, dumbed down the emotions, smoothed over the rhythmic quirkiness, sanitized the passion.
 Made it all sweet and non-threatening for Okun’s “average listener”.
 Middle of the Road-kill.

-I always thought of the album as containing a bunch of great songs which were forced to into a girdle (why haven’t those been banned along with Confederate statues?) by The Suits.
+I always thought of the album as containing a bunch of great songs which were squeezed into a girdle (why haven’t those been banned along with Confederate statues?) by The Suits.
 I’ve often imagined the ‘What If’ album that was never recorded.

 I’ve been listening a lot to live performances from the prime of her career (up to her first hiatus, 1966-72), mostly bootlegs of dubious sound quality, as well as some pretty cool covers of the first album from “Sassafras & Moonshine”, hereafter “S&M” (sic).